-Guidelines for putting Livestock Keepers' Rights into practice icknowledgement4 Contact Introduction I. Goal and objectives6 II.
-Target groups6 V. Definition of terms7 Livestock Keepers '.
-Issues behind Livestock Keepers' Rights7 Lack of recognition of Livestock Keepers' role in breed development and conservation7 Failure to recognize the link between Livestock Keepers, local breeds and ecosystems7 Disregard for culture and traditional knowledge and misappropriation of knowledge and genetic resources Breeding taken out of Livestock Keepers' hands Exclusion of Livestock Keepers from policy formulation and implementation processes or animal genetic resources for food and agriculture Lack of access to services, grazing land and water, and markets Exclusion of communities from research planning and failure of research to meet the needs of communities Lack of access to information on issues related to local breeds and livestock diversity 10 'I. Guidelines for putting Livestock Keepers' Rights into practice11 Principle 1: Livestock keepers are creators of breeds and custodians of animal genetic resources for food and agriculture Principle 2: Livestock Keepers and the sustainable use of traditional breeds are dependent on the conservation of their respective ecosystems13 Principle 3: Traditional breeds represent collective property, products of indigenous knowledge and cultural expression of livestock keepers12 Right 1: Livestock keepers have the right to make decisions and breed the breeds they maintain
+Acknowledgement .
+3 Introduction .
+3 Goal and objectives .
+4 Target groups .
+4 Definition of terms Issues behind Livestock Keepers' Rights .
+5 Lack of recognition of livestock keepers' role in breed development and conservation .
+5 Failure to recognize the link between livestock keepers, local breeds and ecosystems .
+5 Disregard for culture and traditional knowledge and misappropriation of knowledge and genetic resources .
+6 Breeding taken out of livestock keepers' hands .
+6 Exclusion of livestock keepers from policy formulation and implementation processes on animal genetic resources for food and agriculture .
+6 Lack of access to services, grazing land, water and markets .
+6 Exclusion of communities from research planning and failure of research to meet the needs of communities .
+7 Lack of access to information on issues related to local breeds and livestock diversity .
+7 Guidelines for putting Livestock Keepers' Rights into practice .
+7 Principle 1: Livestock keepers are creators of breeds and custodians of animal genetic resources for food and agriculture .
+7 Principle 2: Livestock keepers and the sustainable use of traditional breeds are dependent on the conservation of their respective ecosystems .
+8 Principle 3: Traditional breeds represent collective property, products of indigenous knowledge and cultural expression of livestock keepers .
+8 Right 1: Livestock keepers have the right to make decisions and breed the breeds they maintain Right 2: Livestock keepers shall have the right to participate in policy formulation and implementation processes on animal genetic resources for food and agriculture Right 3: Livestock keepers shall have the right to appropriate training and capacity building and equal access to relevant services enabling and supporting them to raise livestock and to better process and market their products .
+9 Right 4: Livestock keepers shall have the right to participate in the identification of research needs and research design with respect to their genetic resources, as is mandated by the principle of Prior Informed Consent Right 5: Livestock keepers shall have the right to effectively access information on issues related to their local breeds and livestock diversity Appendix: Legal instruments and civil society statements backing Livestock Keepers' Rights 11 Legal instruments Civil society statements ÷ +